ubc-cpsc/canvasgrading/README.md

 argument), the number provided before the text of each question is the question ID.

+The script requires the use of the `weasyprint` Python library, which can be installed with:

+    pip3 install --user weasyprint

 The script will connect to the Canvas API to get the latest responses from Canvas itself.
 The program will generate a file `XXX_template.html` and `XXX_template.html.pdf`, where `XXX` is the